 The criteria for treatment are feeding difficulties.
 If the mother has received breastfeeding support and correcting latch and positioning don't have enough effect then surgical treatment as soon as possible is advisable.
 This will help mothers to continue breastfeeding instead of switching to formula.

-When performed on a newborn up to 5 months the surgical treatment is usually performed without anaesthetic and is usually very well tolerated.
+When performed on a newborn up to 8 months (some practitioners will see older babies) the surgical treatment is usually performed without anaesthetic and is usually very well tolerated.
 The baby is swaddled and head and shoulders need to be held to minimise movement.
+If the parent does not feel comfortable to do so I am able to have a nurse join the appointment to assist.
 The frenulum is cut with single use sterile surgical scissors.
-There should be minimal bleeding and it is encouraged to breastfeed (or bottlefeed) baby straight after that for comfort but also so that the tongue can press down on the wound.
+There should be minimal bleeding and I will encourage mum to breastfeed (or bottlefeed) baby straight after that for comfort but also so that the tongue can press down on the wound.
+I will assist with positioning and attachment.
 Complications such as prolonged bleeding or infections are very rare and most babies tolerate it very well.
-If baby is older than 2 months it is permissible to give paracetamol before and after the procedure, it may not be necessary.
+If a baby is older than 2 months it is permissible to give paracetamol before and after the procedure, it may not be necessary.

 Aftercare includes keeping the site very clean, do not let baby suck fingers that haven't been washed thoroughly with soap, if baby uses a dummy or bottle, make sure it is sterilised.
 There are gentle exercises the parents should do with the baby to encourage tongue movement after the procedure.
 Making sure a deep latch is practised after the procedure is a good way to keep the tongue moving.
 Unfortunately between 2-4% of the cases will reattach and will have to be revised if the symptoms return.